wacncontent/CustomizeTool/removeCommentMooncakeOutput/includes/securityrx.md

 In this application architecture scenario your WCF (SOAP) service may be deployed to Azure or on-premises.
-The service is being accessed as a downstream service by a web application or even by another web service.
+The service is being accessed as a downstream service by a web site or even by another web service.
 You need to control access to it using application specific identity.
 Think of it in terms of the type of app pool account that you used in IIS - although the technology is different, the approaches are